jcowgill/chaff/README.md

 ---------
 Compiling Chaff requires:

+* unix environment
 * gcc (for elf-i386)
 * binutils (for elf-i386)
 * make
 * nasm

-For Linux, everything except nasm should be installed on most distributions (you need to install nasm)
+For Linux, everything except nasm should already be installed on most distributions.

-For Windows, more complications arise (since you need a *cross compiler* version of gcc).
-Since its so complicated, I've put everything in a windows_tools.zip download file.
-Extract this somewhere and put the bin folder in your system path.
+For Windows, you need a unix environment to compile the code in.
+If you've installed [msysgit](http://code.google.com/p/msysgit/) (which I highly reccomend you do), you can use the "Git Bash" provided.
+All the other files nessesary for Windows can be found in the windows_tools.zip download.
+Extract this somewhere and put the bin folder in your system path - you may also need to set the environment variable CPATH to the include directory.

 Once you've done all this, go to the chaff source and type